idaholab/moose/modules/solid_mechanics/doc/content/syntax/Modules/TensorMechanics/CohesiveZoneMaster/index.md

 ## Input Examples

-The following example show how to use the `CohesiveZoneMaster` action.
+The following example show how to use the `CohesiveZone` action.

-!listing modules/tensor_mechanics/test/tests/cohesive_zone_model/stretch_rotate_large_deformation.i block=Modules/TensorMechanics/CohesiveZoneMaster
+!listing modules/solid_mechanics/test/tests/cohesive_zone_model/stretch_rotate_large_deformation.i block=Physics/SolidMechanics/CohesiveZone

-If necessary, multiple instances of the `CohesiveZoneMaster` action can be added, for instance when different material properties `base_name` are needed for different boundaries.
+If necessary, multiple instances of the `CohesiveZone` action can be added, for instance when different material properties `base_name` are needed for different boundaries.
 The `base_name` parameter used in the action should also be provided to the associated materials.
 The `generate_output` parameter adds scalar quantities of the traction and displacement jump to the outputs.
 Available options are: `traction_x traction_y traction_z normal_traction tangent_traction jump_x jump_y jump_z normal_jump tangent_jump pk1_traction_x pk1_traction_y pk1_traction_z `.
 The name `traction` refers to the Cauchy traction, `pk1_traction` refers to the the first Piola-Kirchhoff traction, and `jump` refers to the displacement jump across the cohesive interface.
 All the above vectors are defined in the global coordinate system.
 The `normal_traction` and `tangent_traction` are scalar values compute using [CZMRealVectorScalar](CZMRealVectorScalar.md) (the same is true for the `normal_jump` and `tangent_jump`).

-!listing modules/tensor_mechanics/test/tests/cohesive_zone_model/czm_multiple_action_and_materials.i start=[Modules/TensorMechanics/CohesiveZoneMaster] end=[Modules] include-end=false
+!listing modules/solid_mechanics/test/tests/cohesive_zone_model/czm_multiple_action_and_materials.i start=[Physics/SolidMechanics/CohesiveZone] end=[Physics] include-end=false

-!syntax parameters /Modules/TensorMechanics/CohesiveZoneMaster/CohesiveZoneAction
+!syntax parameters /Modules/TensorMechanics/CohesiveZone/CohesiveZoneAction
-!syntax inputs /Modules/TensorMechanics/CohesiveZoneMaster/CohesiveZoneAction
+!syntax inputs /Modules/TensorMechanics/CohesiveZone/CohesiveZoneAction

 ## Associated Actions

-!syntax list /Modules/TensorMechanics/CohesiveZoneMaster objects=True actions=False subsystems=False
+!syntax list /Modules/TensorMechanics/CohesiveZone objects=True actions=False subsystems=False

-!syntax list /Modules/TensorMechanics/CohesiveZoneMaster objects=False actions=False subsystems=True
+!syntax list /Modules/TensorMechanics/CohesiveZone objects=False actions=False subsystems=True

-!syntax list /Modules/TensorMechanics/CohesiveZoneMaster objects=False actions=True subsystems=False
+!syntax list /Modules/TensorMechanics/CohesiveZone objects=False actions=True subsystems=False